 By 1st June 2019 we were able to announce that £1 million had been raised.
 In the 1st December 2019 issue of The London Philatelist, it was announced that with the generous donation of £300,000 over three years, by the Jeremy and John Sacher Charitable Trust, the Society's Library was to be named the John Sacher Library.
 Thus we reached nearly 70% of the target before the official opening in November 2019.

-The pandemic that closed the building for nigh on a year might have stopped most giving for a time, but the profit from the Stockholmia 2019 event came in at £56,000 and the fund was then £750,000 short of its target.
+The pandemic that closed the building for nigh on a year might have stopped most giving for a time, but the surplus from the Stockholmia 2019 event came in at £56,000 and a matched fund generously seeded by Vince King FRPSL of Texas assisted.
+The fund was then £750,000 short of its target.
 The Spear Charitable Trust offered to finish the job, and donated this vast amount before the end of 2020.
-This is the largest cash amount ever gifted to the Royal and with this immense largesse the target is reached.
+This is the largest cash amount ever gifted to the Royal and with this immense largesse the target was reached.
 In recognition of this gift the Society's museum has been named The Spear Museum of Philatelic History.